collared1/nuskslavian-template-stealer/README.md

 Tzarissimus will try to say I used AI for all of it, but the truth is, I did not.
 I used AI for the template stealer, as it was a selfbot, and I didnt know how to make one, and debugging some of the nukebot, bugs I couldn’t resolve, but the rest of it was me, including the 21 hours on the website.
 The template stealer only took about 3 total, so 32 hours was just me coding.
 ## Install Instructions
+1. if you havent already, [install python](https://www.python.org/downloads/)
-1. go to Command Prompt (or terminal on mac)
+2. go to Command Prompt (or terminal on mac)
-2. type the following command:
+3. type the following command:
 `pip install discord.py aiohttp`
-3. download the repository files `bot.py` and `selfbot.py` IT IS IMPORTANT THAT selfbot.py REMAIN NAMED **EXACTLY** THAT.
+4. download the repository files `bot.py` and `selfbot.py` IT IS IMPORTANT THAT selfbot.py REMAIN NAMED **EXACTLY** THAT.
-4. put bot.py and selfbot.py in a folder together in your documents folder
+5. put bot.py and selfbot.py in a folder together in your documents folder
-5. go into bot.py and edit the selfbot token to your discord token (look up how to find your token if you dont know)
+6. go into bot.py and edit the selfbot token to your discord token (look up how to find your token if you dont know)
-6. edit the loadbot token into a discord bot token from the discord developer portal
+7. edit the loadbot token into a discord bot token from the discord developer portal
-7. rename bot.py to whatever you want
+8. rename bot.py to whatever you want
-8. IF YOU ARE ON WINDOWS:
+9. IF YOU ARE ON WINDOWS:
 in the Command Prompt run the following command:
 `cd C:/Users/YOUR_USERNAME/Documents/WHATEVER_THE_FOLDER_IS_CALLED`
 IF YOU ARE ON MAC:
 in the terminal run the following command:
 `cd ~/Documents/WHATEVER_THE_FOLDER_IS_CALLED`
 10. run the following command:
-`python bot.py` (replace bot.py with whatever your bot file is named)
+`python bot.py` OR if you have changed the name of your file, do `python YOUR FILE NAME`.
 11. go to discord
 12. run the following command in a server:
 `!ping`